xmlcalabash/gradle-plugin/README.md

 The following standard options are defined:

-* `config` The value is a URI that will be loaded as an XML Calabash configuration file.
+* `file` The value is a URI that will be loaded as an XML Calabash configuration file.
 * `stacktrace` The value will be interpreted as a boolean; if true, a stack trace will be printed if an error occurs.